Skip to content

 Office Ergonomics

 It is important to know how to set up a safe and comfortable workstation and the types of good work practices that should be used to prevent or minimize injury and discomfort.
-In order to evaluate your own computer workstation, complete the Office Ergonomics Self‑Assessment Checklist.
-For additional guidance and information, refer to the specific topic of interest.
-You may also wish to attend an upcoming office ergonomics awareness training session.
-If you require additional assistance or are experiencing health symptoms you may wish to ask your supervisor to arrange an office ergonomics assessment for you through Occupational Health & Safety Services.
+For guidance and information on setting up your workstation, refer to the specific topic of interest below, where you will find helpful tools and tips.

 Tools & Tips

 The keyboard and mouse should be positioned so that you can sit in a natural and relaxed posture.
-This will help to minimize the physical stress on the muscles, joints and tendons of your shoulders, arms, wrists and hands.
+This will help to minimize the physical stress on the muscles, joints, and tendons of your shoulders, arms, wrists, and hands.

 Keyboard

-• Keep your forearms horizontal with about a 90 degree angle at the elbow.
+• Keep your forearms horizontal with about a 90-degree angle at the elbow.

 • Your hands should be in line with your forearms with your wrists in a neutral (not bent to either side) position.
+Align the “B” key of the keyboard with the midline of your body to achieve this.

 Mouse